AntonisTorb/Reddit-Video-Downloader/README.md

 Python CLI app to download videos from Reddit.

 ## !!!
 IMPORTANT !!!
 The script requires [FFMPPEG](https://ffmpeg.org/) to be installed in order to combine video and audio files.
-You can find several tutorials on YouTube on how to install it (I personally use [this one](https://github.com/yt-dlp/FFmpeg-Builds/releases/tag/latest) from yt-dlp).
+You can find several tutorials on YouTube on how to install it (I personally use [this build](https://github.com/yt-dlp/FFmpeg-Builds/releases/tag/latest) from the yt-dlp project).

 ## Parameters:
-        -h, --help            show this help message and exit -u URL, --url URL     Download vodeo from provided URL.
+        -h, --help            show this help message and exit -u URL, --url URL     Download video from provided URL.
         -f FILE, --file FILE  Download videos from URLs in provided .txt file (one URL per line).

 ## How to use